asamonek/asamonek.github.io/_posts/2019-03-09-jaskowski-translation.md

 ---
 layout: post
-title: "The Polish translation of Jaśkowski's paper entitled _On tautologies in which no variable occurs more than twice_"
+title: "The Polish translation of Jaśkowski's paper entitled 'On tautologies in which no variable occurs more than twice'"
 categories: translation, logic, history
 author: "Aleksandra Samonek"
 meta: